SchoolListit/SchoolListIt-Issues/readme.md

 You've come to the right place to give feedback on SchooListIt features and user interface.
 Thank you for using SchooListIt and caring enough to share your thoughts.

-## Visit the Issues Tab, pen a new issue, label it
+## Visit the Issues Tab, open a new issue, label it
 Issues on SchooListIt should be labeled either as a bug or a feature request.
 Someone from the development team will respond with comments and progress reports or to close the issue.

 ## Contribute with code, wiki, marketing, or legal